-7.2.
-Comparison of GLM and minimum bias model results
+7.2 Comparison of GLM and Minimum Bias Model Results

-Figures 7.1 and 7.2, and Table 7.1, show the bootstrap quantile testing results of the fitting and the performance testing models.
-Optimal noise-to-signal estimates along the lines described in Evans and Dean (2014) suggested using 20 quantiles.
-Also, see Evans and Dean (2014) for details on the definitions of the test statistics.
-The "old statistic" test measure is the ratio of the variance of the relative average payments after rating factors are applied, to the same variance before rating factors are applied, lower being better.
-For example, an "old statistic" value of 0.200 can be intuitively interpreted as indicating that the rating factor has eliminated or "flattened out" 80% of the difference in relative losses that it detected.
+Figures 2 and 3 and Table 1 show the bootstrap quantile testing results of fitting and performance testing models.
+Optimal noise-to-signal estimates along the lines described in [6] suggested using 20 quantiles.
+Also, see [6] for details on the definitions of the test statistics.
+The "old statistic" test measure is the ratio of the variance of the relative average payments after rating factors are applied to the same variance before rating factors are applied, lower being better.
 The "new statistic" test measure is essentially the square root of the difference between these two variances, higher being better.
-For example, a "new statistic" value of 0.300 can be intuitively interpreted as indicating that the rating factor has typically reduced the relative differences between quantiles (or, if applicable, categories) by 30% (e.g., two categories with relative loss ratios of 80% and 130% might have something closer to 90% and 110%, respectively, for relative loss ratios after the rating factor is applied).

-Although Figures 7.1 and 7.2 correspond only to the minimum bias fits, Table 7.1 demonstrates that the log-Poisson GLM was identical to the minimum bias approach, and the best-fitting model.
+Although Figures 2 and 3 only correspond to the Minimum Bias fits, Table 1 demonstrates that the Log-Poisson GLM was identical to the Minimum Bias approach, and the best fitting model.
 In fact, we checked the individual predicted values and verified that they were numerically identical.
-Log-Gaussian and log-gamma were almost as good.
-The MLE for our run of log-inverse Gaussian failed to converge, almost certainly driven by its unrealistic variance assumption.
+Log-Gaussian and Log-Gamma were almost as good.
+The MLE for our run of Log-Inverse Gaussian failed to converge, almost certainly driven by its unrealistic variance assumption.